garysheng/truth-management/principles/make-every-file-count.md

 ## Implementation Guidelines

 ### Maintain Truth Integrity
+- **Truth begets truth**: Each file is source material for future files—issues compound as your system grows
 - **No contradictions**: Files must be logically consistent with each other
 - **Clear conditionals**: If a piece of guidance is situational, make conditions explicit
 - **Reality check**: When strategy changes, update affected files immediately
-- **Issue-driven updates**: When problems trace to documented guidance, fix the source
+- **Issue-driven updates**: When operational problems trace to documented guidance, fix the source

 ### Prune Ruthlessly
 - **Delete without fear**: Source control preserves history and reasoning for all changes—you can always recover what you need